 Flea-bite anaemia

-Just like humans, dogs rely on having a certain number of red blood cells in their bodies to keep healthy and energetic.
-Too many fleas feeding on your dog can cause it to become anaemic from the blood loss.
-Any dog can develop flea-bite anaemia, but some are more susceptible – smaller dogs, puppies, elderly and sick dogs.
+Just like humans, dogs rely on having a certain number of red blood cells in their bodies to keep them healthy and energetic.
+Too many fleas feeding on your dog can make it anaemic from the blood loss.
+Any dog can develop flea-bite anaemia, but some are more susceptible – smaller dogs, puppies, the elderly and sick dogs.
 Severe cases of anaemia can even be fatal.
 If your dog shows symptoms of lethargy, weakness or pale gums, you must take it to the vet immediately.

 Tapeworms

-Fleas can transmit this parasite to your dog if they ingest any fleas containing tapeworm eggs.
-Inside your dog’s digestive tract, the tapeworm egg matures into an adult tapeworm that can grow to several feet long.
+If your dog ingests fleas containing tapeworm eggs, it can become infected with this parasite.
+Inside your dog’s digestive tract, the tapeworm egg matures into an adult tapeworm that can grow several feet long.
 The tapeworm hooks onto the lining of your dog’s small intestine and absorbs nutrients as they pass through its digestive tract.
 This can cause nutritional deficiency, weight loss and debilitation for your dog.

 Takeaways